MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/get-help-with-domains/create-dns-records-at-any-dns-hosting-provider.md

 ::: moniker-end

-1. On your DNS host's website, click to add a new MX record.
+1. On your DNS host's website, add a new MX record.

     Now you'll [get the information for the MX record](../get-help-with-domains/information-for-dns-records.md) from Office 365.